Kristina01111000/4Einstitute/README.md

 - add sendinblue to set up the contact page -> need business info for it

-- add the new text in email -   sidebar about alzheimers,
+- linked in sidebar, removed click here, it looked unprofessional compared to the website, do you want a link to join us in the sidebar?
 - is early alzheimers study a good title for the project page?